yangli-io/resume/README.md

 ## Introduction
 I am a technology lead with a diverse range of experience.
 I have experience in both UI and backend development and I am a pusher for Agile and DevOps practices.
 I have strong understanding and experience of a wide range of technology, from UI to Backend and Database.
 Aside from technology, I am a natural leader who is extremely outspoken.
 For a technology leader I am also deeply involved in the business, I have a wide range of different industry knowledge.
 I am a strong believer that the best products can only be created when the development team creating it are working closely with business and marketing teams.
 I am someone with a lot of ideas and also will push hard for changes.

+English is my native language.
+I can also speak Mandarin casually.

 ## Practices
 * Scrum Methodologies
 * Continuous Integration, Continuous Delivery